LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/Misc/using-liveperson-sdk-android-manual.md

 ```

-**Note**: After you"ve added the services you will have to create the classes to fit those services.
+**Note:** After you"ve added the services you will have to create the classes to fit those services.
 Create new classes called: MyFirebaseMessagingService, Firebase registrationintentservice, NotificationUI (or choose your own names for these classes).

 **Change the path of the services according to the classes you just created.**